 For more information on any aspect of the ABC Project or to make a booking please contact Liz MacKenzie, ABC Project Manager.

-Please note: all aspects of the project are free but in some instances a cancellation charge may apply, so please check at the time of booking.
+Please note: all aspects of the project are free when delivered in Cambridgeshire, but in some instances a cancellation charge may apply, so please check at the time of booking.